-Download our Schedule for session dates and class times.
 Every student rides once a week at a specific time.
-Please contact us for availability and more information to join our therapeutic riding sessions.
+Please contact us for availability and more information.

-Anyone with a physical or mental disability or behavioral issues on physician's referral.
+Anyone with a physical or mental disability or behavioural issues on a physician's referral.
 Students must have the Rider Contact, Registration Form and Waiver properly filled out.
 These forms help the instructor design an appropriate program that is safe and rewarding for the rider.

-Participants in our program must be at least three years of age, regardless of the disability, must consult a doctor to evaluate whether this type of program would be beneficial.
+Participants in our program must be at least four years of age, regardless of their disability, must consult a doctor to evaluate whether this type of program would be beneficial.

 The LTRA then works with the doctor or physiotherapist to set goals and design individual programs around these goals.
 Though fundamental riding skills are taught, the program is designed to attain the many benefits from this type of therapy.

-For the 6-week session, it costs $120 plus a $30 yearly membership fee.
-Credits only given if LTRA cancels a lesson.
+A six week session costs $120 plus a $30 yearly membership fee.
+Credits are only given if LTRA cancels a lesson.
 Classes need to be paid before the session starts.